vivekvardhan2810/Multilingual-Customer-Support-Ticket-Classification/README.md

 The project is organized into the following steps:

-1. Exploratory Data Analysis (EDA):
+1. **Exploratory Data Analysis (EDA)**:

-Loading and understanding the dataset.
+- Loading and understanding the dataset.

-Visualizing the distribution of tickets across various categories such as department, priority, and language.
+- Visualizing the distribution of tickets across various categories such as department, priority, and language.

-2. Data Preprocessing
+2. **Data Preprocessing**:

-Text Vectorization: Converting text data into numerical format using techniques like TF-IDF and tokenization.
+- Text Vectorization: Converting text data into numerical format using techniques like TF-IDF and tokenization.

-Label Encoding: Encoding the target variable (department) for classification models.
+- Label Encoding: Encoding the target variable (department) for classification models.

-3. Model Training and Evaluation
+3. **Model Training and Evaluation**:

 Implementing and training the following models:

-LSTM: Long Short-Term Memory neural network, ideal for sequence modeling.
+**LSTM**: Long Short-Term Memory neural network, ideal for sequence modeling.

-SGD: Stochastic Gradient Descent classifier.
+**SGD**: Stochastic Gradient Descent classifier.

-KNN: K-Nearest Neighbors algorithm.
+**KNN**: K-Nearest Neighbors algorithm.

-K Means Clustering: Clustering technique for unsupervised learning.
+**K Means Clustering**: Clustering technique for unsupervised learning.

-XGBoost: Extreme Gradient Boosting algorithm, known for high performance.
+**XGBoost**: Extreme Gradient Boosting algorithm, known for high performance.

-SVM: Support Vector Machine for classification.
+**SVM**: Support Vector Machine for classification.

-Model Evaluation: Assessing the models using metrics such as accuracy and classification reports.
+**Model Evaluation**: Assessing the models using metrics such as accuracy and classification reports.

 4. Prediction
 Predicting the department for new customer support tickets using the trained models.